 An extended closing of Atlantic City casinos because of Hurricane Sandy may lead to ratings cuts for firms including Caesars Entertainment Corp.
-(CZR) and Revel AC Inc., Moody’s Investors Service said in a note yesterday.
+(CZR:US) and Revel AC Inc., Moody’s Investors Service said in a note yesterday.

 Revel and Borgata casino owner Marina District Finance Co. are the most vulnerable since each has a single asset, its Atlantic City casino, Moody’s said.
 Revel was downgraded to Caa2 from Caa1 in August with sales and earnings at the Revel Resort, opened in May, already at a “significant” discount to what the ratings firm “believed was necessary” to service its debt.